GameOverture/HarmonyEngine/README.md

 ## Installation

-1. Clone this repository
+1. Clone this repository and navigate inside
+    - Initialize the submodules `git submodule update --init --recursive`
+2. CMake is used internally by the Harmony Editor to manage the project and build process.
+Download and execute the [CMake Installer](https://cmake.org/download/)
-2. Download and execute the [CMake Installer](https://cmake.org/download/).
-Make sure to set the PATH variable during installation
+    - Make sure to add the PATH environment variable during installation
-3. Run a pre-built Harmony Editor or compile it from source
+3. Run a pre-built Release of the Harmony Editor, or compile it from source

-### Compiling the Editor
+#### Compiling the Editor from source
-- Compiling the editor **requires Qt - Only version 5.15.0 has been tested**, open-source version
+- Compiling the editor **requires Qt6 - Only version 6.9.3 has been tested**
+- Download Qt for open source use: [https://www.qt.io/download-qt-installer-oss](https://www.qt.io/download-qt-installer-oss)
+    - Note Visual Studio 2022 support requires 'Custom Installation' during the Installation Options
+        - Select 'MSVC 2022 64-bit' under the version of Qt6 you're installing
-- When installing Qt6, under the selected Qt version, you must also select "Additional Libraries" -> Qt Multimedia
+        - Must include "Additional Libraries" -> Qt Multimedia
 - Using CMake, choose one of the two methods below:
 ```
 -- GUI TOOL ---------------------------------------------------------------------------------------------